ArroWsGM/fa5-subsetter/README.md

 ```
 then grab your three-shaked Font Awesome build from dist directory

-This package already contains dist bundle with some frequently used icons
+This package already contains dist bundle with some frequently used icons, just open ``index.html`` and you can see it by yourself